 With eyesight clearly important, it becomes a question of who to turn to for those regular eye exams.
 In our survey, 67% of Aussies said they always visit the same optometrist, with good customer service and support the most common reason for doing so, well ahead of convenience and price.
 Ultimately, the frequency with which you visit your optometrist could come down to whether or not you enjoy the experience – and that will depend hugely on the service you receive.

 To help narrow down which optical store may suit you best, our survey of more than 3,000 consumers – who have visited one of Australia’s many chains in the last two years – can provide some guidance.
 We asked respondents to rate the optical store they most recently visited on a range of important factors.
-While eight major brands made it into this year’s review, Eyecare Plus was the only chain to get five stars for overall satisfaction, while also earning top marks in most other research areas.
+While seven major brands made it into this year’s review, Eyecare Plus was the only chain to get five stars for overall satisfaction, while also earning top marks in most other research areas.
 It’s the second year in a row that Eyecare Plus has emerged victorious.

 Canstar Blue’s 2019 optical store review saw eight major chains compared, rated in the following order for overall satisfaction: